reibitto/command-center/README.md

 The suspend command also has a configurable `suspendShortcut` attribute that is a global shortcut.
 This is useful if you want to be able to pause applications that don't have a built-in pause feature, such as games.
 The idea for this feature came from [Universal Pause Button](https://github.com/ryanries/UniversalPauseButton).

+#### Window Manager

+Global hotkeys can be mapped to various window management actions.
+For example:

+- Minimize/maximize window
+- Center window
+- Move window to next/previous monitor
+- Cycle window location+size in each direction.
+For example, pressing win+alt+right the first time will move+resize the window to the right half of the screen.
+Pressing it again will resize it to 2/3 of the screen.
+And once more will be 1/3 of the screen.
+Then the cycle repeats.

+*Note: This feature currently only supports Windows.
+The goal is to support all OSes soon.*

 #### Calculator